eclipse-ecsp/notification-center/README.md

 Notification Center component will be responsible for the below features,

-1. As Service, I want to provision notification templates.
+1. Provision notification templates.

-2. As Service or Core Enabler, I want to send notification (mobile push) to the user.
+2. Send notification to the user via mobile PUSH, Email, SMS channels. user.

-3. As Service or Core Enabler, I want to send email and sms notification to the user.
+3. Send notification to the vehicle (In Vehicle Messaging)

-4. As Service or Core Enabler, I want to send a notification to the vehicle.

-5. Create notification for campaign
+4. Create notification for campaign

-6. Notification History - List of notifications.
+5. Notification History - List of notifications.

-7. Notification History - Detail.
+6. Notification History - Detail.

-8. Notification Group Preferences
+7. Notification Group Preferences

-9. Notification User Preferences
+8. Notification User Preferences

-10. As Service, I want to provision notification grouping/entitlement.
+9. Provision notification grouping/entitlement.

-11. Call Center Integration.
+10. Call Center Integration.

-12. As Service, I want to provision templates for notification.

-13. Email attachments.

-14. Quiet time.
+11. Support for Quiet time.

-15. Notification User Profile Using Webhook 2.0.Send notification using model/any vehicle attribute specific templates.
+12. Notification User Profile Using Webhook 2.0.
+Send notification using model/any vehicle attribute specific templates.

-16. Send notification using custom placeholders.
+13. Send notification using custom placeholders.

-17. SM : Date Format in Notification

 ## Built With Dependencies